Distributed Methods with Compressed Communication for Solving Variational Inequalities, with Theoretical Guarantees: Experiments

 \subsection{Adversarial Training of Transformers}

 We now evaluate how compression performs for variational inequalities (and for saddle point problems, as a special case) in a more practically motivated scenario.
 Indeed, saddle point problems (special case of variational inequalities) have sample applications in machine learning, including {\em adversarial training}.
-We consider one of these tasks and train a {\em transformer-based masked language model}~\cite{transformer,bert,roberta} using a fleet of 16 low-cost preemptible workers with T4 GPU and low-bandwidth interconnect.
+And our goal is to show that compression provides important improvements for such large-scale problems as well.
+We train a {\em transformer-based masked language model}~\cite{transformer,bert,roberta} using a fleet of 16 low-cost preemptible workers with T4 GPU and low-bandwidth interconnect.
 For this task, we use the compute-efficient adversarial training regimen proposed for transformers by~\cite{zhu2019freelb,liu2020adversarial}.
 Formally, the adversarial formulation of the problem is the min-max problem

 where $w$ are the weights of the model, $\{(x_n, y_n)\}_{n=1}^N$ are pairs of the training data, $\rho$ is the so-called adversarial noise which introduces a perturbation in the data, and $\lambda$ are the regularization parameters.
 To make our setup more realistic, we train ALBERT-large with layer sharing~\cite{albert}, which was recently shown to be much more communication-efficient during training~\cite{moshpit,dedloc}.
 We train our model on a combination of Bookcorpus and Wikipedia datasets with the same optimizer (LAMB) and parameters as in the original paper~\citep{albert}, use the adversarial training configuration of~\cite{zhu2019freelb}, and follow system design considerations for preemptible instances~\cite{moshpit}.
+In LAMB optimizer we change the original positive momentum to negative momentum, as in \algname{MASHA}.
+This means that we do not exactly use \algname{MASHA} in these experiments, but a combination of \algname{MASHA} and LAMB.
+In fact this approach is typical, e.g., in papers \cite{daskalakis2018training,gidel2018a,mertikopoulos2018optimistic,chavdarova2019reducing,pmlr-v89-liang19b}, the theoretical methods are combined with Adam.

 In terms of communication, we consider 4 different setups for gradient compression: the ``baseline'' strategy with uncompressed gradients, full 8-bit quantization~\citep{compression_dettmers,compression_deep}, mixed 8-bit quantization, and Power compression~\citep{powersgd} with rank $r{=}8$.
 For mixed 8-bit quantization and Power we only apply compression to gradient tensors with more than $2^{16}$ elements, sending smaller ones uncompressed.
 These small tensors represent layer biases and LayerNorm scales~\citep{layernorm} that collectively amount to $\leq1\%$ of the total gradient, but can be more difficult to compress than regular weight tensors.
 Finally, since Power is a biased compression algorithm, we use error feedback~\citep{error_feedback, EF21} with a modified formulation proposed by~\cite{powersgd}.
 For all experimental setups, we report learning curves in terms of the model training objective, similarly to~\citep{switch,moshpit}.
 To quantify the differences in training loss better, we also evaluate the downstream performance for each model on several popular tasks from~\citep{glue} after each model was trained on approximately 80 billion tokens.
 Finally, we measure the communication efficiency of each proposed strategy by measuring the average wall time per communication round when all 16 workers are active.